Who will benefit the most from Who Said What? (WSW?)

 Other stores sell paperback and ebook formats.

 How does this book add value to a style guide (eg. Chicago Manual of Style)?

-While this title walks the reader through properly citing material using the Chicago Manual of Style and other popular reference styles, it also details how to research:
+WSW? walks the reader through properly citing material using the Chicago Manual of Style and other popular reference styles, and it also details how to research:

 - Learning how to tell if a source is reliable and applicable

 - Learning what plagiarism is and how to avoid it